 The park is not only of historical significance but is home to many birds and island wildlife.
 Don’t miss walking the trails through the beautiful coastal forest.

-9. Hike & Bird Watch – Dauphin Island Bird Sanctuary
+9. Hike + Bird Watch in the Dauphin Island Bird Sanctuary

-The island is known for being a birding hot-spit in the Southeast.
+The island is known for being a birding hot-spot in the Southeast.
 Over 350 species of resident and migratory birds have been identified on the island.

 On the eastern end of the island, visitors can walk the beautiful trails and boardwalks through the coastal forest, marshland, and along the beach to watch for birds.
 The Audubon Bird Sanctuary is roughly 164 acres.